ectoplasm-cspr/ectoplasm-contracts/README.md

-# Casper DEX - Decentralized Exchange Smart Contracts
+# Ectoplasm Contracts - Decentralized Exchange Smart Contracts

 A fully-featured Decentralized Exchange (DEX) implementation for the Casper Network, built using the Odra framework.
 This DEX implements an Automated Market Maker (AMM) model similar to Uniswap V2.